-When Mailster sends your campaigns it wants to make sure no duplicate mails reach your customers.
-For this reason a cron lock gets created when Mailster processes the queue.
-After you or a third party triggers the cron url Mailster requests a lock so no other request can overlap (more on how to setup a cron). […]
+When Mailster sends your campaigns it wants to make sure no duplicate emails reach your customers.
+For this reason, a cron lock gets created when Mailster processes the queue.
+After you or a third party triggers the cron URL Mailster requests a lock so no other request can overlap (more on how to set up a […]

 How do I know if my cron is working correctly?

 Mailster requires a cron to send its campaign.
 If you know how to set up a cron you have to check if the cron is actually running correctly.

 If you have problems with sending your campaigns you may not have set up your cron correctly.
 There are two ways to trigger the send progress: WP-cron If you select the WordPress native cron solution you don’t have to take any further actions.
 WordPress will send your campaigns in your defined interval.
 This method has […]

 Sometimes sending emails can take longer than expected.
 This can cause a server timeout and wrong statistics in some cases.
 You’ll get a notification in this case: Also if you’re on the cron.php page you get this: If this is a temporary problem and the notification box vanishes by itself you can ignore it but […]

 If you have created your campaign and it’s ready to get sent you probably see no progress and no mail gets sent.